-Calum Cook, cello, was born in Inverness, Scotland, and recently moved to the U.S. to take up his new appointment as principal cello with the Lyric Opera of Chicago.
-Calum studied at St. Mary’s Music School in Edinburgh and the Yehudi Menuhin School in Surrey before winning a Scholarship to the Royal College of Music in London.
-Whilst attending the Royal College of Music, Calum won both the Helen Just prize and the Wills Gordon prize for cello.
+Calum studied in the U.K. at St. Mary’s Music School in Edinburgh and the prestigious Yehudi Menuhin School in Surrey before winning a Scholarship to the Royal College of Music in London.

-For ten years Calum held the position of sub-principal cello in the Bournemouth Symphony Orchestra, and during his time there he also worked as a guest and often guest principal with many prominent orchestras in the U.K., including the Philharmonia Orchestra, the BBC Symphony Orchestra, the BBC National Orchestra of Wales, Orchestra of Opera North, Scottish Opera, BBC Concert Orchestra, the BBC Scottish Symphony, the Royal Philharmonic Orchestra, and Welsh National Opera.
+Soon after graduating, Calum began focusing on his orchestral career and won the position of Sub-Principal Cello in the Bournemouth Symphony Orchestra, which he held for 10 years.
+He also worked as guest Principal Cello with many prominent orchestras in the U.K., including the BBC Scottish Symphony, BBC National Orchestra of Wales, Orchestra of Opera North, Welsh National Opera, Scottish Opera, and BBC Concert Orchestra as well as guest Assistant Principal with the Philharmonia Orchestra, and the English Chamber Orchestra.
 He also appeared regularly as a member of Kokoro, the Bournemouth Symphony Orchestra’s contemporary music ensemble.

-Carol Cook, viola, made her concerto debut at the age of sixteen and has appeared as both a soloist and chamber musician in concert halls worldwide.
-Born in Inverness, Scotland, into a musical family, Carol has performed as soloist with the Chicago Philharmonic, Metamorphosen Chamber Orchestra in Boston, Edinburgh Symphony, Guildhall Symphony, Cambridge Sinfonia, and Edinburgh Players and she also performed the Brahms Double Concerto alongside her brother Calum with the Edinburgh Symphony and the Grampian Orchestra.
+Carol Cook made her concerto debut at the age of sixteen and has appeared as both a soloist and chamber musician in concert halls worldwide.
+Born in Inverness, Scotland, into a musical family, Carol has performed as soloist with the Chicago Philharmonic, Metamorphosen Chamber Orchestra in Boston, Edinburgh Symphony, Guildhall Symphony, Cambridge Sinfonia, and Edinburgh Players.
+She also performed the Brahms Double Concerto alongside her brother Calum with the Edinburgh Symphony and the Grampian Orchestra.

-Carol was appointed principal violist with the Lyric Opera of Chicago Orchestra in 2013, having been a member of the orchestra since 2003.
-She has also appeared as guest principal violist with numerous international orchestras, including the highly acclaimed Australian Chamber Orchestra with whom she has toured extensively throughout Australia, New Zealand, and the US.
-She performs regularly with the Chicago Symphony Orchestra, and has also appeared with the New York Philharmonic and London Symphony Orchestra.
+Carol was appointed Principal Violist with the Lyric Opera of Chicago Orchestra in 2013, having been a member of the orchestra since 2003.
+She has also appeared as guest Principal Violist with numerous international orchestras, including the highly acclaimed Australian Chamber Orchestra with whom she has toured extensively throughout Australia, New Zealand, and the U.S. She performs regularly with the Chicago Symphony Orchestra, and has also appeared with New York Philharmonic and London Symphony Orchestra.

 Cook holds degrees from The Juilliard School, Oberlin Conservatory and Guildhall School and studied with David Takeno, Roland Vamos, Hsin-Yun Huang.
 She studied at the Verbier Academy in Switzerland for three summers with Yuri Bashmet, Paul Neubauer, and Roberto Diaz, and has also studied privately with Li-Kuo Chang.